saecki/zig-grep/paper/paper.typ

     size: 8, 'null terminated string'
 ```]
 All three slice/pointer types reference the same data, but in a different way.
 Variant 1 uses the fat pointer approach described above.
 Variant 2 uses the same approach but also upholds the constraint that the end of the slice is terminated by a null-byte sentinel.
 Variant 3 only stores a memory address and relies upon the null-byte sentinel to compute the length of the referenced data when needed.\
 On 64-bit target platforms the first and the second slice type have a size of 16 bytes, 8 bytes for the pointer and 8 additional bytes for the length.
-The sentinel terminated pointer only has a size of 8 bytes, since it doesn't store an additional length field.\
+The sentinel terminated pointer only has a size of 8 bytes, since it does not store an additional length field.\
 A limitation of sentinel terminated slices or pointers is that they cannot reference arbitrary parts of an array.
 Trying to do so fails with the following message:
 #output[```
     src/main.zig:10:62: error: expected type '[:0]const u8', found '*const [13]u8'